gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

 Implementation
 --------------

-The process by which Taguchi's method optimises parameters is illustrated in the following figure.
+The process by which Taguchi's method optimises parameters is illustrated in the following figure:

 .. figure:: images/user_libs/taguchi_process.png
     :width: 300 px